Seneca-ICTOER/SPO600/docs/B-Labs/lab2.md

 ### Modifying the Code

 6. Change the code to fill the display with light blue instead of yellow.
-(Tip: you can find the colour codes on the 6502 Emulator (ADD LINK) page).
+(Tip: you can find the colour codes on the [6502 Emulator](/G-6502/6502-emulator.md) page).
 7. Change the code to fill the display with a different colour on each page (each "page" will be one-quarter of the bitmapped display).

 ### Experiments (Optional, Recommended)